 These types of catfish have extra slits behind the head to breathe through.
 This frees up their mouths for for more important duties such as feeding and clinging to surfaces.
 They also have an unusual eye feature, an eye flap.
 This is a flap of skin that protrudes from each eye, allowing them to alter the amount of light that reaches their eyes.

 Many catfish species have a maximum length of under 5 inches (12.7 cm), yet this vast group of fishes is one of the most diverse in size.
-On the small side are tiny Aspredinidae, Banjo Catfish from South American like Hoplomyzon papillatus which reaches less than .79 of inch (2 cm).
+On the small side are tiny Aspredinidae, which are Banjo Catfish from South American like Hoplomyzon papillatus which reaches less than .79 of inch (2 cm).
 There are also the miniaturized Trichomycteridae, the Pencil or parasitic catfishes that grow to about an inch (2.6 cm).
 The well-known Oto Catfish too have some very small members like Otocinclus tapirape which is the smallest of this genus, reaching just over an inch (2.4 cm).

 On the other side of the size spectrum are huge monster catfish.
 The largest catfish are both heavy and long.
 The Mekong Giant Catfish Pangasianodon gigas from Southeast Asia can reach up to 10.5 feet (3.2 m).
 A Mekong netted in northern Thailand on May 1, 2005 weighed 650 pounds (293 kg), becoming the world record catfish.
 The longest catfish is the Giant Pangasius or Chao Phraya Giant Catfish Pangasius sanitwongsei, reaching almost 12 feet (3.7 m) in length, followed by the Wels Catfish Siluris glanis of Eurasia, reaching up to 9.8 feet (3 m).